 Can I Eat Too Much Protein on a Keto Diet?

-The truth is, GNC is essential for our overall health, and actually allows us to remain in Ketosis.
+The truth is, GNG is essential for our overall health, and actually allows us to remain in ketosis.

 GNG may sound complicated, but it’s simply the metabolic process whereby your liver and kidneys make glucose from non-carb sources such as amino acids (the building blocks of protein).
 It’s completely natural and happens in Ketosis regardless of your protein intake.
 In fact, studies suggest that extra protein availability does not lead to an increase in GNG production [*].